Aeprox/esplogger2/README.md

 #define MQTTADMINSERVERPORT 1883
 #define MQTTADMINTOPIC "templogger/admin"
 ```
 Private server to send data to.
+Data is published to templogger/output topic.

 Also subscribes to the configured topic.
 The module will look for messages published in this topic (and subtopics) with topic `templogger/admin/num` and `templogger/admin/int`and parse their values to update the measurement interval, see below.

 ``` c++
 //update & measurement inverval (in seconds)